Causal Claims in Economics: Measuring Narrative Structure, Novelty, and Position in Claim Graphs

 Taken together, these measures of novelty and gap filling enrich our understanding of how each paper pushes the frontier of economic knowledge.
-By systematically tracking new edges, new paths, new subgraphs, and underexplored concept pairs, we capture distinct facets of a paper’s originality and the extent to which it addresses previously overlooked topics or mechanisms.
-As shown in Section~\ref{sec:publication_citation_outcomes}, these indicators prove to be significant predictors of both publication outcomes and the long-run citation impact of research.
+By systematically tracking new edges, new paths, and underexplored concept pairs, we capture distinct facets of a paper's originality and the extent to which it addresses previously overlooked topics or mechanisms.
+As shown in Section~\ref{sec:publication_citation_outcomes}, these indicators are significantly associated with both publication outcomes and the long-run citation impact of research.